 Canónigo, the Mother of all Desserts

 Another highlight of the Liebana Valley in Cantabria is the fantastic Canónigo.
-A type of fluffy meringue cake floating in a creamy custard with side notes of lemon and cinnamon topped with caramel.
-An almost “out of your body” experience if you have the sweet tooth!
-It’s quite similar to a French dessert called Île flottante but with a tad more aromatics.
-This smooth and fluffy dessert is typical and in every restaurant from the Liebana Valley.
+A fluffy meringue cake floating in a creamy custard with side notes of lemon and cinnamon topped with caramel.
+An almost “out of your body” experience if you have a sweet tooth!
+It’s similar to a French dessert called Île Flottante but has more aromatics.
+This smooth and fluffy dessert is typical in every restaurant from the Liebana Valley.
 So make sure to keep some space for dessert if you pass by.

 Bold Blue Cheese

 The next stop is the famous blue cheese from the Picos de Europa.
-Each region has its own variations; Cantabria has the Picón, Castilla y León the Valdeón and Asturia has el Cabrales and a newcomer called de la Peral.
+Each region has its variations; Cantabria has the Picón, Castilla y León the Valdeón, Asturia has el Cabrales, and a newcomer called de la Peral.
 They are all fantastic blue cheeses aging in caves with a perfect setup to produce top-quality blue cheese.
 A high humidity index, cold temperatures and natural Penicillium give the cheese its perfect marble blue colour.
-Although the Cabrales, a protected denomination de origin (DOP) is without contest the strongest.
+Although the Cabrales, a protected denomination de origin (DOP), is without contest the strongest.
 A pure joy for blue cheese enthusiasts.

-Those cheeses are mainly made of cow milk (more than 90%) with a finishing touch of wild goat’s milk and sheep’s milk.
-Originally created in the farmer’s stone cabins up in the mountains to preserve the milk collected from the warmer months.
-Later on, used to “camouflage” a piece of meat past its prime time… Today, you’ll find many dishes in this region where those blue cheeses are involved.
-For example; the Escalopines al Cabrales (Beef Escalopes in Cabrales sauce), the Tallarines al Cabrales (blue cheese pasta), Tortos de maíz con Cabrales ( corn pancakes with Cabrales and apple purée or caramelized onion), potato wedges with blue cheese sauce, etc.
+Those cheeses are mainly made of cow milk (more than 90%) with a finishing touch of wild goat and sheep’s milk.
+Initially created in the farmer’s stone cabins up in the mountains to preserve the milk collected from the warmer months.
+Later, I used to “camouflage” a piece of meat past its prime time… Today, you’ll find many dishes in this region involving those blue cheeses.
+For example, the Escalopines al Cabrales (Beef Escalopes in Cabrales sauce), the Tallarines al Cabrales (blue cheese pasta), Tortos de maíz con Cabrales ( corn pancakes with Cabrales and apple purée or caramelized onion), potato wedges with blue cheese sauce, etc.

-Although its origin dates back to the Middle Ages in Cantabria, today’s production is mainly in Asturias which makes up 80% of the cider in Spain.
-It’s practically impossible to pass by without making a stop at one of their many Sidrerias.
-Restaurants around Asturias region are mostly called Sidreria and wherever you’ll end up, you’ll get the “show” that comes with it.
+Although its origin dates back to the Middle Ages in Cantabria, today’s production is mainly in Asturias, which makes up 80% of the cider in Spain.
+It’s impossible to pass by without stopping at one of their many Sidrerias.
+Restaurants around Asturias region are mostly called Sidreria, and wherever you’ll end up, you’ll get the “show” that comes with it.
 The art of pouring cider in Spain is quite an event!
-The waiters pour it from the highest their arm allows it inside a much lower 45 degrees inclined glass.
+The servers pour it from the highest their arm allows it inside a much lower 45 degrees inclined glass.
 This method helps bring out the natural from the fermentation of endogenous carbon and enhances all the flavours and aromas.
-It’s also imitating the way the fresh cider comes out from the barrels and recreates this thin foam.
+It also imitates how the fresh cider emerges from the barrels and recreates this thin foam.

 In the Cantabria region, they use a different method to serve cider.
-A system fixed often at the entrance of bars or on the tables themselves to serve the whole cider bottle with extra pressure.
+A system is often fixed at the bars’ entrance or on the tables to do the whole cider bottle with extra pressure.

-This special cider is called natural which means in other words; without added gas.
-However, with the help of this special instrument, you’ll get a few seconds of light bubbles and all the aromas you need.
-The cider here is nothing like any other you’ll find around the globe, it’s slightly frizzy and they don’t add any type of sugar or taste enhancers.
+This particular cider is called natural, which means, in other words, without added gas.
+However, with the help of this unique instrument, you’ll get a few seconds of light bubbles and all the aromas you need.
+The cider here is nothing like any other you’ll find around the globe, it’s slightly frizzy, and they don’t add any sugar or taste enhancers.
 It feels and tastes like its name: natural.

 Fabada Asturiana (Asturian stew)

-This famous plate is known around Spain as “comfort food” by excellence or as they call it: un Plato de toda la vida.
-Eaten mostly in cooler months, you can easily find cans of it in any supermarket around Spain.
-It’s a fast, cheap and fulfilling way to get through winter, plus it’s succulent.
-Its name literally means “bean stew” and it’s inevitable to try if you pass by Asturias.
+This famous plate is known around Spain as “comfort food” by excellence or, as they call it: Plato de toda la vida.
+Eaten primarily in cooler months, you can easily find cans in any supermarket around Spain.
+It’s a fast, cheap and fulfilling way to get through winter and succulent.
+Its name means “bean stew,” and it’s inevitable to try if you pass by Asturias.

-Fabada is quite similar to the Cantabria stews described earlier, the main difference here would be its colour.
-The response is the added saffron or sweet paprika (pimentón dulce) giving it a richer colour.
-It’s not a complex recipe, the importance to make a good Fabada lies in the quality of its ingredients followed by a nice long cooking in a large clay pot.
-A definite pleasure for bean stew lovers.
+Fabada is quite similar to the Cantabria stews described earlier; the main difference is its colour.
+The response is the added saffron or sweet paprika (pimentón dulce), giving it a richer colour.
+It’s not a complex recipe; the importance of making a good Fabada lies in the quality of its ingredients, followed by excellent long cooking in a large clay pot—a definite pleasure for bean stew lovers.

-This meal is a smashed veal steak filled with cheese and ham surrounded by fried breadcrumbs resembling a gargantuan schnitzel.
+This meal is a smashed veal steak filled with cheese and ham surrounded by fried breadcrumbs resembling a large schnitzel.
 And who doesn’t like schnitzels?
-It’s always coming in a “super size” format meaning you better share it between 3 or 4 persons.
-They do have different styles of Cachopo some with Iberic ham or different styles of cheeses and even non-veal ones with pork or fish.
-You can find this dish only in Asturias and it’s usually paired with a nice cider!
+It’s always in a “super size” format, meaning you better share it between 3 or 4 persons.
+They have different styles of Cachopo, some with Iberic ham or cheeses and even non-veal ones with pork or fish.
+You can find this dish only in Asturias, and it’s usually paired with a nice cider!
 A dreamy fest for meat lovers.

 Tortos de Maíz

 Another Asturian specialty is small corn pancakes fried in olive oil and topped with blue cheese, shredded chorizo, meat, egg or seafood.
-Influenced by the Mexican panuchos Mexicanos they are used in so many ways and are easy to make.
-A simple mix of corn flour, water and salt and there you have a nice gluten-free base to anything you can imagine.
-This plate with a mix of Cabrales with apple purée and the others with caramelized onions.
-It was from a nice little village called Bulnes only reachable by funicular in the middle of the Picos de Europa.
+Influenced by the Mexican panuchos, they are used in many ways and are easy to make.
+You have an excellent gluten-free base for anything you can imagine with a simple mix of corn flour, water and salt.
+This plate combines Cabrales with apple purée and the others with caramelized onions.
+It was from a lovely little village called Bulnes, only reachable by funicular in the middle of the Picos de Europa.
 A must-go-to!